Information for Outgoing Students

 Inform the Course Office

 Before going on your Erasmus Trip, you will have to notify the Course Office in order to avoid having important implications on your academic status.
 The Course Office is responsible to include the Erasmus Courses on your transcript when you come back from the host University.
-The results of the Erasmus courses will be written on your transcript as Pass or Fail (the grade will not be visible on your transcript).
+The results of the Erasmus courses will be written on your transcript as Pass or Fail (the grade will not be appear on your transcript).